nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Step 2: Executing the command**

-*Insert Basic Class Diagram*

 Given below is an example usage scenario and how the ViewClass mechanism behaves at each step.

 Step 1.
 Assuming Class-ify has been populated with sample data, the `FilteredStudentList` currently contains all Students and user can see all the students listed in the Student List Panel.
-*Insert Object Diagram showing user fields*

 Step 2.
 The user executes `viewClass 1A` command.
-*Insert Object Diagram*

 Step 3.
 A new ClassPredicate object is created with the user input.
-*Insert Object Diagram*

 Step 4.
 The `updateFilteredStudentList` method in `model` is called with the ClassPredicate.
-*Insert Object Diagram*

 Step 5.
 Class-ify displays the list of students with the class "1A" on the student card list panel according to the updated `FilteredStudentList`.
-*Insert Object Diagram*

-The following sequence diagram shows how the ViewClass Command works:
-*Insert Sequence Diagram*

 Design Considerations:
 1. Predicate logic for filtering students by their class